maomaoNB/AM-GDM/README.md

 # AM-GDM
-This data is used to predict gestational diabetes
+Diabetes data is used to predict gestational diabetes